5. Test and go live

 • Activation: 15 minutes.
 Akamai activates your property on production.

-This doesn't include update time for your DNS record.
-More on this in a minute.
+This estimate doesn't include update time for your DNS record.

 1. Activate your cert on production

-To start, push your domain-validated Standard TLS certificate to Akamai's production network.
+Push your domain-validated Enhanced TLS certificate to Akamai's production network.

 1. Access Control Center.